-A 120/230V electric grill is installed in the entertainment center base on the port side.
+A 120/230V electric grill is installed in the entertainment center base on the starboard side.
 When the fiberglass cover over the grill is fully opened, the grill can be turned on.
 There is a magnetic switch in the entertainment center that prevents the grill from being on when the cover is closed.
-The control for the grill is on the front of the entertainment center adjacent to the 120 volt GFI outlet.
+The control for the grill is on the front of the entertainment center adjacent to the 120-volt GFI outlet.
+Open the utensil drawer to access the grill control.
 To use the grill, the cockpit GRILL breaker on the AC MDP must be ON.
 Turn the breaker OFF whenever the grill is not being used.
 The grill must be allowed to cool before closing the fiberglass cover, to avoid damage to the grill.
 Never clean the grill with any form of pressurized water or other types of cleaners.
 Use only a cloth and a stainless steel or glass surface cleaner.
 This grill, like all appliances, has the potential to create safety hazards through careless or improper use.
-Refer to and observe all of the safety precautions listed in the grill owner's manual.
+Refer to and observe all the safety precautions listed in the grill owner's manual.